SFrankz/RetireEase-Financial-Solutions-Landing-Page/README.md

 - **Contact Form:** A simple and user-friendly contact form captures essential lead information, providing an efficient way for potential clients to get in touch.

+- **SMS Validation Process:**
+  To enhance the security of lead collection and verify the authenticity of potential clients, we have implemented SMS validation for phone numbers in the contact form.
+Here's how it works:

+When a user submits the contact form with their phone number, an SMS verification process is initiated.

+A verification code is sent to the provided phone number via SMS.

+The user is prompted to enter the verification code they received in the "SMS Validation" section.

+Once the code is verified successfully, the user is notified and signed in successfully.

+This SMS validation process adds an extra layer of security and ensures that we can reach out to legitimate leads effectively.

 Additional Notes-

 - **Conversion Rate Optimization:** The call-to-action (CTA) button's design and placement are optimized to encourage users to take action.
 The button's contrasting color and hover animation prompt visitors to engage with the contact form.